-Pasta is a dish loved by many and is gaining more popularity in India, where it’s consumption was traditionally limited to a select set of people.
-At the same time, pasta is an interesting dish.
-It can allow you to experiment quite a bit with it’s preparation and there is a wide variety that can be prepared.
-Rather than gorging on plain pasta, it is better to make use of some innovative base to add more color and flavor to it.
+Pasta is a dish loved by many and is gaining more and more popularity, where it’s consumption was traditionally limited to a select set of people.
+At the same time, pasta is an interesting dish as it can allow you to experiment with different flavors, textures and colors.
+While you have made the shift to whole wheat pasta, there is much scope to introduce healthy base as well.

 Here are some sauces you can experiment with!

 Pesto sauce, prepared using basil, garlic, pine nuts, parmesan cheese, olive oil, salt and pepper, is best eaten in summers since its ingredients grow best in this season.
 Fresh basil (tulsi) has a wonderful pungent aroma and an incredible flavour with several health benefits.
 Pesto, which originated in Genoa, Italy, comes from the Italian word pestare which means to pound.
 The traditional way of making pesto is using pestle and mortar to lightly crush the basil leaves to release its flavours.
 A modified version of pesto could include use of few pudina leaves and coriander paste to make it healthier and refreshing.